-Personal data in the wrong hands can cause great harm, damage and distress; which is why it is important that measures are put in place to safeguard personal data from accidental loss, unauthorized disclosure, and unlawful use.
+Personal data in the wrong hands can cause great harm, damage and distress; which is why it is important that measures are put in place to safeguard personal data from accidental loss, unauthorised disclosure, and unlawful use.

-The Right to have privacy is globally accepted as a fundamental Human Right.
-Data Protection Week offers a valuable opportunity to inform and empower people in Ghana (known as Data Subjects) of their Rights under the Data Protection Act 2012 (Act 843) and how to exercise these Rights; including how to seek redress such as compensation.
+The Right to have privacy is globally accepted as a Fundamental Human Right.
+Data Protection Week offers a valuable opportunity to inform and empower people in Ghana (known as Data Subjects) of their rights under the Data Protection Act 2012 (Act 843) and how to exercise these Rights; including how to seek redress such as compensation.